Kiriuxa2010/S.T.B.-OS/README.md

 ## Usage
 Once you have S.T.B.™ OS running, you can use the terminal interface to execute commands and explore the OS.
 The available commands and their usage will be documented in the project as it evolves.
+Use the command /syshelp to show a list of currently possible commands.

 ## Contributing